0xCoto/Virgo/paper.md

 software's capabilities grow.
-Additional features that have been proposed include but are not limited to a more robust and intelligent system for the detection and mitigation of RFI, and the support for a data acquisition/analysis pipeline for pulsar astronomy, both of which offer the potential of appealing to a braoder user audience.
+Additional features that have been proposed include but are not limited to a more robust and intelligent system for the detection and mitigation of RFI, and the support for a data acquisition/analysis pipeline for pulsar astronomy, both of which offer the potential of appealing to a broader user audience.

 # References